mattduffield/frontendcreator/docs/tutorials/form-screen.md

 ![Tutorial Flexbox Preview](../assets/images/tutorials/tutorial-form-preview.png)

-That it!
+That's it!
 You have created your first form with bindings!
 Congratulations!

 [ Tutorials ](tutorials/tutorials)